Benzenesulfonic acid: Reactions

 The process has been largely displaced by the Hock process, which generates less waste.

 Uses

-Salts of benzenesulfonic acid such as sodium benzenesulfonate and monoethanolamine benzenesulfonate are used as surfactants in laundry detergent.
+Benzenesulfonic acid is a relatively modest value.
 A variety of pharmaceutical drugs are prepared as benzenesulfonate salts and are known as besilates (INN) or besylates (USAN).
+It is the alkylated derivatives - linear alkylbenzene sulfonate - that are of intense commercial interest, being produced on the megaton scale annually as surfactants and detergents.